 Bailey Nowak, 21, Laramie, Wyo.

-But inside the fall, whilst she transferred to the University of Wyoming for a bachelor’s in enterprise and advertising, she located her seasonal income would not move as far.
+But in the fall, while she transferred to the University of Wyoming for a bachelor’s in enterprise and advertising, she located her seasonal income would not move as far.

-In Cheyenne, training becomes low, and Nowak lived together with her parents.
+Training in Cheyenne became low, and Nowak lived with her parents.
 In Laramie, lessons went up, and there has been a lease to pay.
 She needed to take a second job on campus, helping other students write resumes and prepare for job interviews.

 Neither of Nowak’s mother and father went to university.
 She says they backed her choice to move but could not aid her financially, so she’s been purchasing it independently.
-She’s happy with her potential to take care of herself, but she knows she’s missing out.
-She sees how easy it’s miles for buddies who do not paintings to get worried with student clubs and networking possibilities — things she struggles to discover the time for.
+She’s happy with her potential to care for herself but knows she’s missing out.
+She sees how easy it’s miles for buddies who do not paint to get worried about student clubs and networking possibilities — things she struggles to discover the time for.

 If she did not ought to work, she says, “I’d be able to have a university experience like other students.”

-She recalls hearing approximately the scholarship in 8th grade, but it failed to come up again till she began applying to network college.
-And that becomes too late to convey her ACT score up through the 2 factors she had to get the most out of the scholarship.
+She recalls hearing approximately the scholarship in 8th grade, but it failed to come up again till she began applying to network colleges.
+And that became too late to convey her ACT score through the two factors she had to get the most out of the scholarship.

 “[They] have to have told the juniors … Better ACT rankings supposed better scholarship cash,” Nowak says, with a hint of frustration.
 “That would have helped me out.”

-Looking back, she says being a primary-era college pupil placed her at a disadvantage.
+Looking back, she says being a primary-era college pupil disadvantaged her.
 She thinks approximately a chum whose dad and mom had a long past to college.
 “They prepped her so hard for the ACT,” Nowak says.
 “She did nightly look at; she had to go to teachers.”